-Beyul, in Tibetan language, are hidden valleys which Padmasambhava also known as Guru Rinpoche, founder of Tibetan Buddhism in Tibet, blessed as refuges only to be discovered when the planet was approaching destruction and the world becomes too corrupt for spiritual practice.
-It is believed that Pilgrims who travel to these wild and distant places often recount extraordinary experiences similar to those encountered by Buddhist spiritual practitioners on the path to Liberation.
+Beyul is a Tibetan term for a place where the physical and spiritual worlds are known to overlap.
+It is believed that Pilgrims who travel to these wild and distant places often recount extraordinary experiences similar to those encountered by Buddhist spiritual practitioners on their path to Liberation.